 - Strengthen evidence-based decision and accountability of humanitarian assistance through biometric data management.

-Through its long-standing logistics capacity, IOM will continue to provide cost-effective, strategic and timely support for frontline actors across South Sudan.
-IOM will:
+Through its long standing logistics capacity, IOM will continue to provide cost-effective, strategic and timely support for frontline actors across South Sudan.

 - Ensure humanitarian partners receive timely delivery of humanitarian supplies through the IOM operated Common Transport Service, a free-for-user service that transports key humanitarian supplies on behalf of humanitarian actors.

-- Strengthen the reach of humanitarian and development actors through the establishment of additional humanitarian hubs, enabling partners to set-up a permanent presence in key strategic locations with a long-term perspective, including deep in the field.
+- Strengthen reach of humanitarian and development actors through the establishment of additional humanitarian hubs, enabling partners to set-up a permanent presence in key strategic locations with a long-term perspective, including deep in the field..

-- Provide a flexible funding mechanism that enables the immediate disbursement of grants to international and national NGOs (I/NNGOs) responding to the needs of disaster-affected population across South Sudan and in the Abyei Administrative Area, under three-month emergency response projects through the Rapid Response Fund.
+- Through the Rapid Response Fund, continue to provide a flexible funding mechanism that enables the immediate disbursement of grants to international and national NGOs (I/NNGOs) responding to the needs of disaster-affected population across South Sudan and in the Abyei Administrative Area, under three-month emergency response projects.

 Figures are as of 31 December 2020.
 For more details of IOM's operational capacity in country, please see the IOM Capacity section.